northbrooklynangels/northbrooklynangels.github.io/content/meals/index.md

 #### Schedule
 * **Mondays** at **12:15 PM**
 * **Thursdays** at **12:30 PM**

+**NOTE FOR FEB 23** - Due to the blizzard warning, all meal service has been suspended on this day.
+Stay safe, neighbors; we'll see you all soon.
 {{< /map-marker >}}

 {{< map-marker lat="40.7112735" long="-73.9427379" title="195 Maujer Street">}}